 - (a) The Board of Governors shall be composed of - (i) one representative from each Signatory 2/ whose investment share is not less than \\\\\ percent of all investment shares in the INTELSAT space segment.
-3/ - (ii) one representative from each of any two or more Signatories who have agreed to combine in order to be represented and whose combined investment shares in the INTELSAT space segment are not less than \\\\ percent of all such shares.
-4/ - (iii) one representative from each of any five or more Signatories who have agreed to combine in order to be represented, 5/ and - (iv) such representatives as may be selected by the Assembly pursuant to Article IV(d)(i). $\underline{6}$ /
+3/ - (ii) one representative from each of any two or more Signatories who have agreed to combine in order to be represented and whose combined investment shares in the INTELSAT space segment are not less than \\\\\ percent of all such shares.
+4/ - (iii) one representative from each of any five or more Signatories who have agreed to combine in order to be represented, $\underline{5}/$ and - (iv) such representatives as may be selected by the Assembly pursuant to Article IV(d)(i). $\underline{6}/$

+Signatories may combine for representation under (ii) and (iii) of this paragraph at any time.
 No Signatory shall be represented under more than one of the foregoing categories.

-(b) For purposes of representation on the Board of Governors, an adjustment of investment shares will be effective thirty days after it has been made pursuant to Article 4 of the Operating Agreement.
-Signatories may combine for representation under paragraph (a)(ii) and (iii) of this Article at any time.
+(b) For purposes of determining representation and voting on the Board of Governors, an adjustment of investment shares will be effective thirty days after it has been made pursuant to Article 4 of the Operating Agreement.